Looking back to CoP1 of UN Minamata Convention as new EU Regulation 2017/852 enters force

 The 1st January 2018 is a significant date not only as the start of a new year.
-Today, also sees the entry into force of the new EU Mercury Regulation 2017/852.
+Today also sees the entry into force of the new and awaited EU Mercury Regulation 2017/852.
 LivingLaw's @erikasolimeo takes this opportunity to look back on key highlights from CoP-1 of the UN Minamata Convention, to which LivingLaw is an Official Observer, and asks the question of whether progress is being made fast enough to tackle this lethal and toxic killer.

 The recently concluded and historic First Conference of the Parties (COP-1) of the Minamata Convention on Mercury, held in Geneva between the 24th and 29th September 2017, represents the first key milestone for State Parties to effectively realise the aims of the Convention through institutional and administrative arrangements.